PrayujaTeli/Blog/Speech.md

 ## [Parts of speech (POS).](https://prayuja-teli.github.io/Blog/Speech)<br/>

 ### Definition:<br/>
-The parts of speech are a word with similar grammatical properties which means they play similar roles within the grammatical structure of sentences.
+The parts of speech are a word with similar grammatical properties which means they play similar roles within the grammatical structure of sentences.<br/>
 It is a way to describe the function of words in the English language.<br/>
 The 8 parts of speech are: noun, verb, adjective, adverb, pronoun, preposition, conjunction, and interjection.<br/>

 ### 1. Noun - <br/>